Many Students Resist Reading

 Keep is Simple at the Beginning

 Readers for students learning to read in English use simple, short sentences.
-Readers should also mostly include words that the students can sound out.
+They should also mostly include words that the students can sound out.
 Readers in Chinese should also use simple, short sentences.
 I do mean simple.
 Painfully simple.
 If students are expected to read independently, their readers should have a glossary with 100% of words in the text listed.

 Yes, students need to be able to understand 100% of the words in a text (or very close to that) in order to read it on their own.
 Of course they can read texts with more unknown words, but that needs to include teacher support.